evidence-dev/evidence/sites/docs/pages/core-concepts/data-sources/index.md

 #### Connection Timeout

-The `connectionTimeout` option indicates the time, in milliseconds, that a query can run before it is terminated.
+The `connection_timeout` option indicates the time, in milliseconds, that a query can run before it is terminated.
 It defaults to 15000 ms.

 ### MySQL